 Restoration Of Tupper Boathouse Underway in North Sea

-The Tupper Boathouse in North Sea Harbor is being restored this week after the structure was flooded during Hurricane Sandy in 2012.
+The Tupper Boathouse in North Sea Harbor is being restored after the structure was flooded during Hurricane Sandy in 2012.

 The first phase of the restoration, which involves stabilizing and raising the boathouse above the floodplain to avoid future damage, is a $1.29 million project teeming with historical and sentimental value in the Town of Southampton.